yearn/tokenized-strategy/SPECIFICATION.md

 Both of this offsets will prevent front running (as the profit was already earned and was not distributed yet)

 ### Strategy Management
-Strategy management is held by the 'management' address that can be updated at any time by the current 'managment'
+Strategy management is held by the 'management' address that can be updated by the current 'managment'.
+Changing 'management' is a two step process, so first the current management will have to set 'pendingManagement' then that pending management will need to accept the role.

 Management has the ability to set all the configurable variables for their specific Strategy.